-AMA HOUSTON GIVES BACK (AMAGB) is the philanthropic arm of AMA Houston.
+AMA HOUSTON GIVES BACK (AMAHGB) is the philanthropic arm of AMA Houston.

-In 2016 AMAGB will also award a $5,000 scholarship to local a marketing student.
-The scholarship will help offset the cost of higher education for a marketing student with roots in or studying in the Houston marketing community.
-The 2016 deadline for application is Monday, November 28, 2016.
+In June 2017, AMAHGB will also award a $5,000 scholarship to a local undergraduate marketing student.
+The scholarship will help offset the cost of higher education for an undergraduate marketing student with roots in or studying in the Houston marketing community.
+The 2017 deadline for application is Sunday, May 28, 2017.

 Announcing the Penny Todd Scholarship